 Popular/Famous Films: From Here to Eternity, A Place in the Sun, The Misfits

-Fast Facts: Had a twin sister.
+Fast Facts: He had a twin sister.
 Made his Broadway debut at age 13.
-Film career consists of eighteen films.
+His film career consists of eighteen films.
 Close friends with co-star Elizabeth Taylor who saved his life after he had an auto accident leaving her home.

-His reliance on drugs and alcohol led to his early death at 45 and was called “the longest suicide in history.”
+His reliance on drugs and alcohol led to his early passing at 45.
 A friend of Marlon Brando.
 Was multilingual, speaking French, Italian and German.

 Photos: Public Domain

 Source for Fast Facts: IMDb.com